purplemonkeymad/SecSecSantaBackend/API.md

 * gamename: Display Name of the group that was joined.
 * join_status: Status of Joining, will be `New` if user joined as a results of this call, will be `Existing` if they were already joined.

+### List joined Groups

+`/game/joined` POST

+list the groups that the current session owner has joined.

+Required Keys:

+* `session`: Session id that identifies this session (the current device.)
+The owner of this session will be used as the target account.
+* `secret`: The stored secret first created during the verify stage.

+Result:

+* grouplist: A list of group objects.
+Each object will have the following properties:

+    * name: Display Name of the group
+    * code: Join code of this group
+    * state: Current state of the game, 0=Open,1=Resolved,2=Closed

 ### Submit a gift idea

 `/idea` POST